Understanding New Issues

 A new issue can take the form of an IPO, where the company is issuing a security to the public for the first time.
 That same company may offer the same issue a second time, which is then referred to as a secondary issue.

-If I want to take part in a new issue, what's the process?
+How do I take part in a new issue?

 How do I register my interest in a new issue?